pascalvgemert/BentleyJS/README.md

 # BentleyJS
-A lightweight declarative event binding framework build on JQuery
+A lightweight declarative event binding framework build on JQuery.
+The best part of the Framework is that with RequireJS the controllers are lazy loaded and a minimum of resources are loaded on the first request.

 ### Size
 Uncompressed size: 4.07kb